 Melatonin 101: How Does Melatonin Support Sleep?

-Do you sleep like a log when it's time to hit the hay?
-Lucky you!
-If not, you may have explored supplementing with melatonin, a natural sleep support, to ensure a restful night's sleep.
+If not, you may have explored supplementing with melatonin, a natural sleep support, to ensure a restful night's sleep

-Many believe it's the secret to sleepless nights, but melatonin is more than just sleep support or sleep supplement.
-If you are looking for better quality sleep, it's important to understand what melatonin is, what causes melatonin disruption, and what natural approaches you can use to help fall asleep at night.
-We don't want you losing sleep over these questions—so let's dive in.
+If you are looking to support quality sleep, it's important to understand what melatonin is, what causes melatonin disruption, and what natural approaches you can use to help fall asleep at night.
+We don't want you to lose sleep over these questions—so let's dive in.

 What is Melatonin?

-Melatonin is a "sleep hormone" that sends a message that the day is done and time to rest.
-Melatonin level peaks around bedtime, stays elevated throughout the night, and then falls back to daytime levels in the morning.
+Melatonin levels peak around bedtime, stay elevated throughout the night, and then fall back to daytime levels in the morning.

 Disrupting Melatonin Levels

 While melatonin production and levels are very much bio-individual, the average person produces enough melatonin naturally when it comes time to hit the hay.
 But, of course, melatonin production can be disrupted.
-A primary reason?
-Simply getting older.
-Aging is a significant factor in diminishing melatonin levels.

 Another big element linked to melatonin disruption may be because we live in a world full of screens.
-The blue light illuminated from our televisions, cell phones, and computer screens can impact circadian rhythm–a natural process that regulates the "sleep-wake cycle" and repeats every 24 hours.
-According to studies, blue light actually tricks your body into thinking it is daytime which means your body will not naturally signal that it's time for sleep.
+The blue light illuminated by our televisions, cell phones, and computer screens can impact circadian rhythm–a natural process that regulates the "sleep-wake cycle" and repeats every 24 hours.
+According to studies, blue light actually tricks your body into thinking it is daytime which means your body will not naturally signal that it's time for sleep.*

 Other factors contributing to sleep disruption could be our everyday habits and lifestyle, such as working odd hours, drinking caffeine late in the day, exercising close to bedtime, or being jet-lagged from travel.